-Nelson is a historic city, with a hip and urban feel.
-Nestled amongst cobblestone streets and marvellous cathedrals are some of the countries most modern dining establishments, art galleries and hotels.
+Nelson is a historic city with a boutique, urban vibe.
+Deliciously delightful markets and award-winning restaurants are situated next-door to marvellous cathedral grounds, brick laneways and established art galleries.
 Around every corner is something that adds to the character of the place, whether that’s a giant seal and squid mural or a quirky cocktail bar.

 If arriving on a weekend, your first destination should be the Saturday Market held in Montgomery Square.
 A favourite of visitors and locals for over 40 years, the market showcases the diverse array of arts and artisans the Nelson Tasman region is renowned for.
 Linger at the clothing stalls, run your fingers along the grooves of handcrafted jewellery, peruse the selections of artworks and taste your way around the delicious spreads and chutneys.